 These adventures led me to Mitchell Hashimoto, of HashiCorp fame, and Armin Ronacher, of Flask fame.
-Both of them have opinions I respect, and both have made many contributions to software in general.
+Both have opinions I respect, and both have made many contributions to software in general.
 They also include AI disclosure notes in their written work.
 Mitchell’s is a simple note that his posts are written explicitly by hand, while Armin’s is an explicit declaration of his uses, including prompt sharing on a specific page.

 - I’m not a frontend engineer by any stretch; most of this site was generated with the help of GPT-5.5, including the styling.